IrisShaders/Iris/README.md

 ## What's the current state of development?

-Iris has a public stable release for 1.16 that works with a custom version of Sodium, and a public beta release for 1.17 that currently does not work with Sodium (currently, there is no official version of Sodium for 1.17).
-Iris is still in heavy development and gets new improvements every week, and is progressing very rapidly!
+Iris has public releases for 1.16 and 1.17 that work with a custom versions of Sodium.
+Iris has made a lot of progress, but it is still not complete software.
+Though it is already usable for many people, and generally provides a big performance boost over alternatives, there is still much to be done before Iris can be a complete replacement for OptiFine's shaders features.
+As Iris continues its development, it will only become more and more complete with time.

 Compatibility with Sodium is an ongoing project.
-I've been chatting with JellySquid over the course of many months regarding compatibility, and many refactors and improvements have been implemented into Sodium in order to better accomondate Iris.
+I've been chatting with JellySquid over the course of many months regarding compatibility, and many refactors and improvements have been implemented into Sodium in order to better accommodate Iris.
 Though a [fork of Sodium](https://github.com/IrisShaders/sodium-fabric) is still required, it's my intent that it will be unnecessary in the future.
 Official downloads of Iris include this modified version of Sodium for performance.

 ## What shader packs can I use right now?

-Iris has been progressing quite rapidly recently.
 The following shader packs mostly work, though with a few bugs of course:

 * [Sildur's Vibrant Shaders](https://sildurs-shaders.github.io/)
 * [Complementary Shaders](https://www.curseforge.com/minecraft/customization/complementary-shaders)